zuplo/docs/docs/articles/source-control.md

 title: Source Control / Native GitOps
 ---

-Zuplo is designed to natively support Infrastructure-as-Code (IaC) via gitops and integrates seamlessly with GitHub, BitBucket, GitLab and Azure DevOps.
+Zuplo is designed to natively support Infrastructure-as-Code (IaC) via GitOps and integrates seamlessly with GitHub, BitBucket, GitLab and Azure DevOps.
-Deploying to 300 datacenters around the world takes under 20s with Zuplo, just via a simple commit.
+Deploying to 300 data centers around the world takes under 20s with Zuplo, just via a simple commit.
 You get unlimited environments too - just commit to a new branch and we'll set you up with a new environment just as quick - at no charge to you.